-Since its discovery with stratospheric balloon observations (Junge et al., 1953?), stratospheric aerosol has been measured with various techniques, although due to the variability of physical composition and particle size, the observations are essentially always limited to some degree.
-In-situ balloon observations continue to be used and have provided highly valuable data sets, including most notably the long time series of optical particle counter measurements from Laramie, WY (Deshler et al., 2003; 2007; 2015).
-Aircraft-borne nephelometers (Beuttell and Brewer, 1949; Charlson et al., 1969; acquire detailed in-situ measurements, providing, for example, plume composition (Murphy et al., 2014), but are spatially limited to the aircraft track.
-Ground based lidars have been used to do detailed studies of the extent of volcanic aerosol plumes (for example, Swarma et al., 2014) and provide valuable insight into long term local variability and trends in the aerosol layer.
-For example, lidar observations were used by Hofmann et al., 2009, to first report the observed increase in stratospheric aerosol over approximately the last decade.
+Since its discovery with stratospheric balloon observations (Junge et al., 1961), stratospheric aerosol has been measured with various techniques, although due to the variability of physical composition and particle size, the observations are essentially always limited to some degree.
+In-situ balloon observations continue to be used and have provided highly valuable data sets, including most notably the long time series of optical particle counter measurements from Laramie, WY (Deshler et al., 2003; 2006; 2015).
+Aircraft-borne nephelometers (Beuttell and Brewer, 1949; Charlson et al., 1969); acquire detailed in-situ measurements, providing, for example, plume composition (Murphy et al., 2014), but are spatially limited to the aircraft track.
+Ground based lidars have been used to do detailed studies of the extent of volcanic aerosol plumes (Chazette et al., 1995; Sawamura et al., 2012) and provide valuable insight into long term local variability and trends in the aerosol layer.
+For example, lidar observations were used by Hofmann et al. (2009) to first report the observed increase in stratospheric aerosol over approximately the last decade.
 However, the global distribution, which can only really be obtained with satellite observations, provides invaluable insight into aerosol processes and variability.
-A good example of this is the use of satellite observations by Vernier et al., 2011, to determine that the increased stratospheric aerosol load reported by Hofmann et al., 2009, was in fact due to a series of relatively minor, mostly tropical, volcanic eruptions.
+A good example of this is the use of satellite observations by Vernier et al. (2011b) to determine that the increased stratospheric aerosol load reported by Hofmann et al. (2009) was in fact due to a series of relatively minor, mostly tropical, volcanic eruptions.

 Satellite instrumentation capable of remote sensing stratospheric aerosol has been in use since the 1970’s, beginning with limb sounding solar occultation measurements.
-These have provided a reliable, accurate and essentially continuous long term record of vertically resolved aerosol extinction coefficient measurements, mostly from the series of Stratospheric Aerosol and Gas Experiment (SAGE) instruments (refs for SAGE I, II and III).
-These SAGE measurements, which have a vertical resolution of approximately 1 km, have generally compared well with ground based and in-situ measurements, although there are challenges associated with comparing the retrieved extinction profiles to other microphysical parameters (Russell and McCormick, 1989; Deshler et al 2015).
-However, solar occultation is generally a robust and stable technique as it directly measures atmospheric optical depth, along with the exo-atmospheric solar spectrum with each scan, allowing for straight forward retrieval of aerosol extinction coefficient (Damadeo et al, 2014).
-Although the currently operational MAESTRO and ACE-Imager instruments on SciSat (refs) have had some success producing stratospheric aerosol extinction products (refs), the era of solar occultation measurements essentially came to an end with SAGE III in 2006.
-However, a manifestation of SAGE III is planned for deployment on the International Space Station in 2016 (ref).
+These have provided a reliable, accurate and essentially continuous long term record of vertically resolved aerosol extinction coefficient measurements, mostly from the series of Stratospheric Aerosol and Gas Experiment (SAGE) instruments (Russell and McCormick, 1989; Thomason and Taha, 2003).
+These SAGE measurements, which have a vertical resolution of approximately 1 km, have generally compared well with ground based and in-situ measurements, although there are challenges associated with comparing the retrieved extinction profiles to other microphysical parameters (Russell and McCormick, 1989; Deshler et al., 2015).
+However, solar occultation is generally a robust and stable technique as it directly measures atmospheric optical depth, along with the exo-atmospheric solar spectrum with each scan, allowing for straight forward retrieval of aerosol extinction coefficient (Damadeo et al, 2013).
+Although the currently operational MAESTRO and ACE-Imager instruments on SciSat (McElroy et al., 2007; Gilbert et al., 2007) have had some success producing stratospheric aerosol extinction products (Vanhellemont et al., 2008; Sioris et al., 2010), the era of solar occultation measurements essentially came to an end with SAGE III in 2006.
+However, a manifestation of SAGE III is planned for deployment on the International Space Station in 2016 (Cisewski et al., 2014).